Majid-Ali005/30_Days_Js_Revision_with_new_topics/100 JavaScript Question/QuestionsNotes.md

 Closures form when you define a variable outside the current scope and access it from some inner scope.
 A simple way to use a closure is to define a JavaScript function inside of another JavaScript function.

+### 35) What does a break statement do?
+Break statements stop the execution of a loop in JavaScript.

+### 36) What does a continue statement do?
+Continue statements continue the next statement in a JavaScript loop.

+### 37) How do you create a generic object in JavaScript?
+You can create a new, empty JavaScript object using the object class.

+var x = new object();

+### 38) How do you find the type of a JavaScript object in code?
+You do this using the typeof operator.

+console.log(typeof 42);

+// Will output “number”